Born 1986 in Milwaukee, Wisconsin. Lives in Brooklyn, New York.

-Jessie Edelman’s paintings generate layers of fictional spaces, which may be film screens, paintings, photos, or distant vistas, often including a human subject in the foreground witnessing the scene alongside the viewer.
-The exuberance of Edelman’s colors and elegance of her brushwork are echoed by the timeless Mediterranean-esque locations, such as views from poolside of a villas on a bluff or opulently decorated seaside terraces.
+Jessie Edelman’s paintings generate layers of fictional spaces which may be film screens, paintings, photos, or distant vistas that often include a human subject in the foreground witnessing the scene alongside the viewer.
+The exuberance of colors and elegance of Edelman’s brushwork are echoed by the timeless Mediterranean-esque locations boasting views from poolside of a villa on a bluff or opulently decorated seaside terraces.
 Late 19th century and early 20th century artists such as Cézanne, Degas, and Rothko have stylistically influenced her work.
 She is equally informed by the development of visual culture that occurred in this period and is ongoing today.

 Creating Worlds: Paintings that aim to facilitate daydreams.